DoneDeal0/superdiff/README.md

 # SUPERDIFF

-This library compares two arrays or objects and return a complete diff of their differences.
+This library compares two arrays or objects and returns a full diff of their differences.

 [![Superdiff CI](https://github.com/DoneDeal0/superdiff/actions/workflows/superdiff.yml/badge.svg)](https://github.com/DoneDeal0/superdiff/actions/workflows/superdiff.yml)

-## WHY YOU SHOULD USE THIS LIB
+## WHY YOU SHOULD USE THIS LIBRARY

-All other existing solutions return a weird diff format which often require an additional parsing.
+All other existing solutions return a strange diff format that often requires additional parsing.
 They are also limited to object comparison. 👎

-**Superdiff** gives you a complete diff for both array <u>and</u> objects with a very readable format.
-Last but not least, it's battled tested and super fast.
+**Superdiff** gives you a complete diff for both array <u>and</u> objects in a very readable format.
+Last but not least, it's battle-tested and super fast.
 Import.
 Enjoy. 👍

 ## DIFF FORMAT COMPARISON